dice-roller/rpg-dice-roller/readme.md

 2d6<4+H: [3*,5]+H = 1           // Highest roll is 5, which is a failure, so value of 0
 ```

-The `getSuccesses()` method on the `DiceRoll` object will return the number of successes for a roll.
+The `successes` property on the `DiceRoll` object will provide the number of successes for a roll.
-However, if the roll is just dice pool, and does not contain any other additions, or dice rolls, then the value returned will be the same as calling `getTotals()`.
+However, if the roll is just dice pool, and does not contain any other additions, or dice rolls, then the value provided will be the same as the `totals` property.

 ## Usage